Latent Class Analysis

 Participants should have a good working knowledge of the principles and practice of multiple regression; familiarity with logistic regression is helpful.

-All examples and exercises will use SAS and the free add-on procedure PROC LCA developed by Dr. Lanza and her colleagues.
+All examples and exercises will use SAS and the free add-on procedures PROC LCA and PROC LTA developed by Dr. Lanza and her colleagues.
+Coverage will include both basic and advanced features of PROC LCA, but only basic features of PROC LTA.
 Previous experience with SAS is highly desirable.
-Both basic and advanced features of PROC LCA will be covered.

 This is a hands-on course with at least one hour each day devoted to carefully structured and supervised assignments.
-To do the exercises, you will need to bring your own laptop computer with a recent version of SAS and the free add-on procedure, PROC LCA, installed.
-PROC LCA can be downloaded at http://methodology.psu.edu/
+To complete the exercises, you will need to bring your own laptop computer with a recent version of SAS and the free add-on procedures, PROC LCA and PROC LTA, installed.
+Both PROCs can be downloaded at https://www.methodology.psu.edu/downloads/proclcalta/.

-Note: PROC LCA does not function with the free University Edition of SAS.
+Note: PROC LCA and PROC LTA do not function with the free University Edition of SAS.

 Location, Format and materials